Write & Rewrite

 Before drafting new content, you are advised to go to the location in your MS Word document where you want to insert the new content.
 (Typically you will want to insert your text cursor in an empty paragraph, but it's also OK to select one or more paragraphs that will be replaced by the new content).

-The reason why you are advised to select the right location in your MS Word document is that ClauseBuddy will take into account the paragraphs surrounding the position of your cursor, to decide about the numbering, layout and content of the newly drafted paragraphs.
+The reason why you are advised to select the right location in your MS Word document is that ClauseBuddy is layout-aware and will take into account the paragraphs surrounding the position of your cursor, to decide about the numbering, layout and content of the newly drafted paragraphs.

 You can always decide to insert the content at some other location in your document.
 In fact, if your document has a consistent layout and automatic numbering, then this should work reasonably OK (although the content may suffer because of the loss of context extracted from surrounding paragraphs).
 The reality is that 70% of MS Word documents have poor technical styling, often with many inconsistencies or even manual numbering, so you may regret not having navigated to the right location before instructing ClauseBuddy to perform its drafting.